mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/basic_concepts.rst

 .. figure:: /images/Krita_basics_primaries.png
    :align: center

    Subtractive CMY colors on the left and additive RGB colors on the right.
-This difference means that printers benefit from color conversion before printing
+This difference means that printers benefit from color conversion before printing.

 When painting traditionally, we use pigments which also absorb the right light-waves for the color we want it to have, but the more pigments you combine, the more light is absorbed, leading to a kind of murky black.
 This is why we call the mixing of paints **subtractive**, as it subtracts light the more pigments you put together.
 Because of that, in traditional pigment mixing, our most efficient primaries are three fairly light colors: Cyan blue and Magenta red and Yellow (CMY).